huyisme-005/LaMusique/README.md

 # HarmonicAI

 HarmonicAI is an adaptive song-writing application designed to be your creative music partner.
 It leverages AI to generate song lyrics and fitting melodies based on user-provided themes and details.
-The app also offers AI-powered suggestions for song completion and allows users to refine and manually edit their creations.
-It now features integrated AI Copilot hints within each section for better guidance.
+The app also offers AI-powered text emotion analysis integrated within the song crafting process and allows users to refine and manually edit their creations.
+It features integrated AI Copilot hints within each section for better guidance.

 ## Core Features

-*   **AI Song & Melody Crafter**: A unified section to generate original song lyrics and melodies by specifying themes, keywords, genre, key, and tempo.
+*   **AI Song & Melody Crafter with Integrated Emotion Analysis**: A unified section to:
-    *   Lyrics generation is followed by automatic melody composition using the new lyrics.
+    *   Generate original song lyrics and melodies by specifying themes, keywords, genre, key, and tempo.
+Lyrics generation is followed by automatic melody composition.
+    *   Analyze the emotional content of any user-provided text (e.g., theme, keywords, or generated lyrics) to get insights on detected emotion, confidence, and an AI explanation.
     *   Generated lyrics are immediately available for refinement in the "Edit" section.
     *   Includes an expanded list of music genres.
 *   **Audio Input & Analysis**:
     *   Upload audio files (e.g., song ideas, vocal snippets).
 If no audio is uploaded, a default silent placeholder is used for analysis.
     *   (Planned) Record audio directly using a microphone.
     *   Perform an experimental AI-powered scan for potential lyrical or obvious thematic overlaps with existing works based on the audio (and any globally available lyrics, if applicable).
 (Note: This is a preliminary check with limitations).
-*   **Emotion Analysis**: Input text to analyze its emotional content, receiving insights on detected emotion, confidence, and an AI explanation.
-(Voice input planned for future).
 *   **Integrated AI Copilot Hints**: Contextual tips and instructions for various features are available via "Info" icons and tooltips directly within each relevant component/section.
 *   **Manual Edit Module**: Directly edit generated lyrics.
 *   **Music Video Asset Management**: